BitBagCommerce/SyliusVueStorefront2Plugin/doc/customization.md

     </attribute>
     ```

-    That’s changing available properties and if Your application does not need to have strict serialisation groups (e.g. security wise)
+    That’s changing available properties and if Your application does not need to have strict serialization groups (e.g. security wise)
-    for the sake of GraphQL I would suggest dropping it as the whole point is to allow client to browse what he needs.
+    for the sake of GraphQL we would suggest dropping it as the whole point is to allow client to browse what he needs.

 3. Serializing methods